jishnuteegala/QR-Code-Generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom License - see the [LICENSE](LICENSE) file for details.